 Only electronic submissions of proposals through ezFedGrants will be accepted.
-Hard copy proposals and submissions through grants.gov will not be accepted.
-APHIS follows compliance with the Section 508 of the Rehabilitation Act of 1973.
+The ezFedGrants system requires registration, during the registration process you will select a password that will be required to log in to the system.
+Hard copy proposals and submissions through Grants.gov will not be accepted.
+APHIS complies with the Section 508 of the Rehabilitation Act of 1973.

-Applicants experiencing technical difficulties should reach out to APHIS-

-WS.CWD Agreements@usda.gov at least 72 hours prior to the application deadline of June 19, 2021, 11:59 PM Eastern Daylight Savings Time for assistance.
+Applicants experiencing technical difficulties should reach out to APHIS-WS.CWD_Agreements@usda.gov at least 72 hours prior to the application deadline of Monday, June 12, 2023, 11:59 PM Eastern Daylight Savings Time for assistance.
 Proposals received after the deadline will not be reviewed or considered.